MicrosoftDocs/architecture-center/docs/best-practices/retry-service-specific.md

 ### Retry mechanism

 There is a built-in retry mechanism for Azure Active Directory in the Active Directory Authentication Library (ADAL).
-To avoid unexpected lockouts, we recommend that third party libraries and application code do **not** retry failed connections, but allow ADAL to handle retries.
+To avoid unexpected lockouts, we recommend that third-party libraries and application code do **not** retry failed connections, but allow ADAL to handle retries.

 ### Retry usage guidance